ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/a-short-history-of-graphql/index.md

 ---
-title: a short history of GraphQL
+title: a short history of graphql
 date: "2020-05-23"
 description: A history of competing API specifications.
 ---